 Ambarella Announces First Quarter Fiscal Year 2024 Earnings Conference Call to be Held May 30, 2023

-/EIN News/ -- SANTA CLARA, Calif., May 09, 2023 (GLOBE NEWSWIRE) -- Ambarella, Inc. (NASDAQ: AMBA), an edge AI semiconductor company, today announced it will hold its first quarter fiscal year 2024 earnings conference call on Tuesday, May 30th at 1:30 p.m.
+SANTA CLARA, Calif., May 09, 2023 (GLOBE NEWSWIRE) -- Ambarella, Inc. AMBA, an edge AI semiconductor company, today announced it will hold its first quarter fiscal year 2024 earnings conference call on Tuesday, May 30th at 1:30 p.m.
 (Pacific Time).
 The company will issue its earnings release after the market closes that same day.

 Those interested in asking a question on the call are required to register online in advance.
 Once registered, the dial-in numbers will be provided with a personal identification number (PIN).
 When dialing in for the live call, the PIN number must be provided to access the call.